 What do you think about Galaxy Note 10 vs Galaxy Note 10+?
 Do you know the differences between Galaxy Note 10 and Galaxy Note 10+?

-If you want to share your thoughts on Galaxy Note 10 vs Galaxy Note 10+, if you have questions on the differences between Galaxy Note 10 and Galaxy Note 10+, please let us know them in the comment box below.
+If you want to share your thoughts on Galaxy Note 10 vs Galaxy Note 10+, if you have questions on the differences between Galaxy Note 10 and Galaxy Note 10+, please let us know in the comment box below.